Gov. Hutchinson announces health coverage expansions for maternal health in Arkansas - NewsBreak

 He also stressed that the state still has a goal of working on the increased percentages of child and teen deaths and low birth weight babies in Arkansas.
 To address the issues, he asked the Arkansas Department of Health and the Arkansas Department of Human Services for recommendations on improving child welfare.

-Before announcing the initiatives, Hutchinson said that the state is expecting to have an increase in teen pregnancy after Arkansas banned abortions following the overturn of Roe v.
+Before announcing the initiatives, Hutchinson said that the state is expecting to have an increase of teen pregnancy after Arkansas banned abortions following the overturn of Roe v.
 Wade.
-He assured that state officials have taken steps to increase the opportunity for adoption and foster care.Arkansas medical marijuana sales increase to $23.3 million in July
+He assured that state officials have taken steps to increase the opportunity for adoption and foster care.Arkansas AG Leslie Rutledge certifies trigger law banning abortion in the state

 The first initiative that Hutchinson mentioned is an expansion of the ARHOME initiative that was launched in 2021.
 The $18.9 billion initiative is looking to expand services to maternal care and is expected to start in January 2023.